-During the first quarter of 2020, the Osterweis Total Return Fund (the Fund) generated a total return of -1.06% compared to 3.15% for the Bloomberg Barclays U.S. Aggregate Bond Index (the BC Agg).
+During the second quarter of 2020, the Osterweis Total Return Fund (the Fund) generated a total return of 3.45% compared to 2.90% for the Bloomberg Barclays U.S. Aggregate Bond Index (the BC Agg).

 |QTD||YTD||1 YR||3 YR||INCEP

-We thank you for your continued confidence in our management, and we welcome any questions or comments you may have.
+We thank you for your continued confidence in our management

 This commentary contains the current opinions of the authors as of the date above, which are subject to change at any time.
 This commentary has been distributed for informational purposes only and is not a recommendation or offer of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.